mmarbout/chipfilter/readme.md

 mv *.gz  chipfilter_metagenomic/FastQ/
 mv *.fa  chipfilter_metagenomic/FastA/
 ```
-and also a perl script mandatory for calculating the coverage
+and also a perl script mandatory for calculating the coverage.
+You can directly download it from the github.

 ```sh
 mv jgi_summarize_bam_contig_depths chipfilter_metagenomic/